Essay from Emerging Voices on the New Normal in Asia

 “India’s vaccine diplomacy focuses on donations to its neighboring countries in South Asia and partners in Southeast Asia and Africa.”

 India has actively engaged in bilateral and, to a lesser extent, multilateral vaccine diplomacy.
-Being a lower-middle-income country itself, India is a recipient rather than a contributor to the COVAX initiative.
+Being a lower-middle-income country itself, India is a recipient as well as a contributor to the COVAX initiative.
 Yet as a major producer of the AstraZeneca-Oxford vaccine, it has pledged to deliver 240 million doses in the first half of 2021.
 India, however, has spent comparatively more resources on bilateral deals and donations.
 While the first COVAX shipments did not arrive in countries until the end of February, India’s bilateral donations started in early January.
 India’s vaccine diplomacy focuses on donations to its neighboring countries in South Asia and partners in Southeast Asia and Africa.
 Under its “neighborhood first” policy, India donated 2 million doses to Bangladesh, 1.5 million to Myanmar, 1 million to Nepal, 500,000 each to Sri Lanka and Afghanistan, 150,000 to Bhutan, 100,000 each to Cambodia and Maldives, and 50,000 to Seychelles in January.
 In February, India extended its donations to Caribbean countries, offering 570,000 doses to fifteen countries.
 These countries have a substantial Indian diaspora.
 So far, India has supplied 6 million doses of vaccine aid and 29.4 million doses as commercial exports, including to major economies such as Brazil, Algeria, South Africa, and Egypt, as well as some countries that received vaccine donations, such as Myanmar and Bangladesh.

 IMPLICATIONS FOR THE NEW NORMAL IN ASIA